-Do you have high blood pressure?
-You’re not alone.
-Roughly one in every three adults suffers from some degree of high blood pressure.
-Unfortunately, this affects not only your health but also your ability to purchase life insurance.
+High blood pressure, or hypertension, affects roughly one in every three adults.
+This equates to more than 75 million Americans.
+Unfortunately, this affects not only your health, but also your ability to purchase life insurance.

-If you have high blood pressure, here’s everything you need to know about how to obtain life insurance.
+If you have high blood pressure, here’s everything you need to know about how to obtain an affordable life insurance policy.

 High blood pressure is a relatively common condition, but it doesn’t mean it’s one which should be taken lightly.
-Left untreated, high blood pressure leads to heart failure or heart disease, a stroke, or even kidney failure and other health issues.
+Left untreated, high blood pressure can lead to heart failure or heart disease, stroke, or even kidney failure, among other health issues.

 Your “blood pressure” is actually expressed by the measurement of two different pressures: systolic and diastolic.